 Talk about safe driving habits early while you are still the primary influence in your child’s life.
 Tragically, seat belt use is lowest among teen drivers.
 In fact, the majority of teenagers involved in fatal crashes are unbuckled.
 In 2016, 58 percent of teen passengers involved in fatal crashes were NOT wearing their seat belts at the time of the fatal crash.
 They may think they are invincible, that they don’t need seat belts.
 They may have a false notion that they have the right to choose whether or not to buckle up.

 “Teaching your child while they are young to always wear a seatbelt in the car will instill a good habit that may save their life,” says Friedman.

-When your teen is old enough to begin driver’s education, seek out the best driving school you can find.
+When it is time to teach your teen to drive, seek out the best driving school you can find.
 “Don’t make the mistake of shopping on price and assuming that they’re all giving the same quality of instruction,” says Hayes.
 Ask around for recommendations.

 “Word of mouth of other parents is very effective,” notes Hayes, “and you will hear the good as well as the bad.”

 Also key: Familiarize yourself with your state’s driving license requirements.
 Most states now have “graduated licensing” laws that phase in driving privileges over the course of one to two years.
 For example, drivers in the “learner”—also called permit or provisional—stage are only allowed to drive with an adult in the car.

 However, it’s important for parents to understand that states are not created equal when it comes to adopting “best practices” for graduated licensing.
 Some states are stringent, while others are much more lax.

 If you live in a more permissive state—one that, say, allows a permit at age 15—experts recommend you adopt the more restrictive approach for your own teenager.
 You can start with the National Safety Council’s recommendations for graduated driver’s licensing (which includes no permit before age 16).